 The Government-University-Industry Research Roundtable of the National Academy of Sciences assembled a negotiating team representing the major constituencies to meet with OMB.
 As a result of pressure from the academic community, the OMB modified its proposal in early June.
 The revised policy limits the salaries and benefits for administrative work by department heads, directors of divisions and research units, faculty, and professional staff at three percent of MTDC.

 Expenses for deans' offices, academic departments, organized research units, and other similar units will no longer be included under the general administration cost pool.
 The departmental administration rate will be based on an accounting of actual departmental administrative indirect costs, with the exception of those now included in the fixed three percent category.
 No effort reporting documentation will be required to support the three percent allowance.
-This new proposal will be implemented on all grants awarded after July 1, ing reauthorization hearings for the Small Busienss Innovation Research (SBIR) program.
+This new proposal will be implemented on all grants awarded after July 1, 1987.

+The competition for research support also has resulted in efforts to persuade the Congress to earmark increasingly larger portions of the federal research budget for particular programs.
+The wisdom of such earmarks was again debated during reauthorization hearings for the Small Business Innovation Research (SBIR) program.
 This set-aside program was enacted in 1982, and currently requires the Department of Health and Human Services and other federal agencies with annual extramural research and development budgets in excess of \$100 million to reserve 1.25 percent of those budgets for awards to small businesses.

-The competition for research support also has resulted in efforts to persuade the Congress to earmark increasingly larger portions of the federal research budget for particular programs.
-The wisdom of such earmarks was again debated dur-